-Journalism is facing a new set of challenges in this fake news, post-truth age.
+Journalism in a post-truth age is facing a new set of challenges.
 Political reporters are trying to figure out how to report if prominent figures issue half-truths or outright lies.
-There’s the sustained attack from some who call the media dishonest.

 For local journalism, the business model has never recovered from arrival of the Internet more than a decade ago, which removed crucial revenue from classified ads.
 Perhaps most concerning is the fact that some of the best journalism of 2016 appeared to not matter at all.